bSchnepp/Feral/sec/README.md

 We can even extend this to be used for the filesystem, such that the tokens are unique to the system and simply taking a hard drive and attempting to read it without taking over the host system becomes much more difficult.
+(The CTR-001 does something like this?)... though this makes disk recovery when a motherboard or CPU or whatever goes out to be rather hard.

 We're the operating system, we have to think of everything that could possibly go wrong and lead to compromised systems which is bad for everyone.
+User mode being compromised isn't reaally our problem, in the sense of "we'll protect it, but you ask to get broken into, and we won't stop it."

 ## Ideology
 No level of "good enough" is acceptable: we should always assume there are flaws in the kernel that we need to mitigate.